Locate Us

 What Is An Endodontist?

 Endodontists are dental specialists who focus on diagnosing and treating problems within the tooth’s pulp — the innermost layer containing nerves and blood vessels.
-The endodontic unit offers treatments aimed at preserving teeth that would otherwise require extraction, utilising advanced equipment like dental operating microscopes, ultrasonics, and digital imaging.
+The endodontic unit offers treatments aimed at preserving teeth where clinically appropriate, utilising equipment like dental operating microscopes, ultrasonics, and digital imaging.

-In Singapore, 70% of root canal treatments, having a higher treatment volume, are performed by endodontists, underscoring their critical role in managing complex dental issues.
+In Singapore, a significant proportion of complex root canal treatments are managed by endodontists.
 These specialists go through years of additional training to master procedures like root canal therapy, ensuring your natural teeth are saved whenever possible.

 At Nuffield Dental, we recognised this issue and took action.
 If you have a complex root canal issue and your dentist is not an endodontist, they would have to refer you to another dental specialist from another clinic, an endodontist.
 When a dentist refers to you this way, there are sometimes additional referral costs that are passed to the patients, prolonged treatment times or incomplete care.
-That’s why we’ve built a team of highly skilled in-house endodontists dedicated to saving teeth, relieving pain, and restoring smiles efficiently and effectively.
+That’s why we have in-house endodontists to manage complex root canal cases within the clinic.

 When Should I Call An Endodontist?

-• Persistent Tooth Pain: If you’re experiencing persistent or severe tooth pain for 2-3 days, it may be time to consult an endodontist
+• Persistent Tooth Pain: If you’re experiencing persistent or severe tooth pain for several days, it may be time to consult an endodontist

 • Tooth Trauma or Injury: If you’ve had an accident that damaged your tooth—whether it’s chipped, cracked, or knocked out (tooth avulsion) — an endodontist can help save it.
-Acting quickly is crucial to preserving your natural tooth.
+Early assessment may improve the likelihood of preserving the tooth.

 • Deep Tooth Decay or Cavities: When cavities penetrate deep into the tooth, your regular dentist may recommend seeing an endodontist.
 Root canal treatment is often the best solution to clean out the decay and save the tooth.

 • Gum Swelling or Abscess: An abscess is a serious issue that requires immediate attention.
 If you notice a bump on your gum that resembles a pimple, it could indicate a bacterial infection.
-If left untreated, the infection can spread to other areas of your body, posing significant health risks.
+If left untreated, the infection may spread if left untreated and should be assessed by a dental professional.

 These specialists are experts in diagnosing and treating complex dental issues that affect the inner structures of the tooth, such as the pulp and root canals.
 Waiting too long can worsen the problem, leading to more extensive and costly treatments — or even tooth loss.

-Seek immediate treatment if you injure your mouth in an accident or experience possible signs of infection, such as:
+Seek prompt dental assessment if you injure your mouth in an accident or experience possible signs of infection, such as:

 • Fever